 To identify customers with hashtags, you need to spend some time thinking about who that potential customer is.
 Once you have defined who you are talking to, think about what they might post on Instagram.
 What hashtags might they use?

 For me, I offer social media advice to small businesses, so I thought of hashtags like: #photographer, #boutique, #poolbuilder.

 Once you've identified potential hashtags to use, start by liking batches of 50 photos at a time.
 Give the process a couple of days to see how it grows your followers.
 If you don't feel like you see an uptick in new followers per day, switch your hashtags until you find one (or a few) that work well for you.

-Use the hashtag strategy worksheet to come up with the best hashtags for your business!
+Use the hashtag strategy worksheet (download it below) to come up with the best hashtags for your business!